alevy/simple.cx/pages/postgresql-orm.md

 Such an instance maps the `User` Haskell data type to a SQL table called "user" with columns `"userId"`, `"userFirstName"`, `"userLastName"` and `"userAge"`.
-Note that the `Generic` implementation of a `modelInfo` simply uses the contructor in lower case for the table name and the records as-is for the colum names.
+Note that the `Generic` implementation of a `modelInfo` simply uses the contructor in lower case for the table name and the records as-is for the column names.
 This makes `modelInfo` a convenient point of interposition customizing the naming policy.
 For example, table names can be customized by updating the `modelTable` field of `defaultModelInfo`: